-Steve Carell Reportedly Didn't Want To Leave 'The Office,' According To A New Book
+Whoa, Apparently Steve Carell Didn't Want To Leave 'The Office' When He Did

 One of the most perplexing shake-ups in network TV happened back in 2011, when Michael Scott disappeared from Dunder Mifflin, and now fans are finally getting the full story behind that decision.
 At the end of The Office Season 7, fans were surprised when Scott said goodbye to his longtime coworkers and moved to Colorado with his new fiancée Holly.
 The show continued on for two more seasons without the series star, leaving everyone with questions about what happened.
 Well, a newly released book chronicling the behind-the-scenes secrets of the sitcom claims Steve Carell did not want to leave The Office, but he was apparently forced out by the network.